 South Korea's rapid development, democratic evolution and growing regional and international interests, together with its entry into the United Nations in 1991 and accession to the OECD Development Assistance Committee in 2010 have enhanced co-operation between Canada and Korea in a number of areas such as arms control, disarmament, peacekeeping, and development assistance.
 In addition, Canada and Korea share membership in the ASEAN Regional Forum (ARF), the Asia-Pacific Economic Co-operation (APEC) forum, the Organization for Economic Cooperation and Development (OECD), and the World Trade Organization (WTO), amongst others.

 South Korea is Canada’s 7th largest merchandise trading partner and our 3rd largest in Asia, after China and Japan.
-Canada-South Korea two-way merchandise trade is robust, reaching nearly$10.8 billion in 2013.
-Canadian merchandise exports to South Korea were $3.5 billion while Canadian merchandise imports were$7.3 billion.
+Canada-South Korea two-way merchandise trade is robust, reaching nearly$ 11.9 billion in 2015.
+Canadian merchandise exports to South Korea were $ 4.03 billion while Canadian merchandise imports were$ 7.88 billion.
 Canada’s top merchandise exports to South Korea include mineral fuels and oils, cereals wood pulp, mineral ores, and meat.
-Canada’s top merchandise imports from South Korea include vehicles, electrical and electronic equipment, machinery, mineral fuels and oils, and iron and steel.
+Canada’s top merchandise imports from South Korea include vehicles, electrical and electronic equipment, machinery, and iron and steel.

 People-to-people contacts have grown rapidly.
 On average, 7,000 South Korean immigrants have arrived on an annual basis between 1999 and 2008, bringing the number of Canadians of Korean origin to more than 170,000.
 There are more than 23,000 Canadians living in South Korea, including more than 3,200 English teachers.